anushree-a/twitclone/ReadMe.md

 In the course of this explanation, I will refer to two terminal screens - T1 and T2.
 Keep a watch on both these screens to find out if there was any error in input or for other happenings.

-Open up a terminal (T1) and run the following command: 'python manage.py runserver'.
+Open up a terminal (T1) and run the following command:
+`python manage.py runserver`
 This should get the Django server up and running on T1.
 Keep this server running on T1 throughout.

 ## Explanation of each functionality:

 ### 1. Sign Up